martindevans/martindevans.me/_drafts/2016-03-25-Procedural-Generation-For-Dummies-Half-Edge-Geometry.md

  - Edges from vertex
  - Faces around vertex
  - Pathfinding (and other graph based algorithms)

+If you can't figure out how to implement some of these queries post a comment below and I'll do another post explaining them in more detail!

 ## How Does This Help?